-These men were the Elders, the Custodians and the Lore men who were the keepers of order, culture, spiritual integrity and historical record for the Aboriginal community, as well as the protectors and providers for the women and children.
+These men and boys were the Elders, the Custodians and the Lore men who were the keepers of order, culture, spiritual integrity and historical record for the Aboriginal community, as well as the protectors and providers for the women and children.

 This constituted the removal of ‘the leadership group’ across all Aboriginal nations in WA.

-It is recorded that 370 Aboriginal men died on Rottnest Island and lie buried in unmarked graves, at the site known as the ‘Wadjemup Aboriginal Burial Ground’ in the largest deaths in custody gravesite in the country.
+It is recorded that 370 Aboriginal men and boys died on Rottnest Island and lie buried in unmarked graves, at the site known as the ‘Wadjemup Aboriginal Burial Ground’ in the largest deaths in custody gravesite in the country.

 This Burial Ground was formally recognised by the Department of Aboriginal Sites in 1985.